Bayern's Martinez out 'for the foreseeable future'

 During that time, Bayern have averaged fewer goals scored (2.7 to 3.5) and more conceded (1.3 to 0.9) when Martinez has featured.
 They also attempt fewer shots (16.5 to 18.8) and allow the opposition more (10.4 to 8.5) when he is involved.

-However, their win percentage remains the same at 75 per cent whether the Spaniard plays or not.
+However, its win percentage remains the same at 75 per cent whether the Spaniard plays or not.